 |Mississippi River, All Other Portions||Max.
 100 ft||Yes||Yes|

-* These lakes include: Beaver Dam Lake (excluding Rakes and Trestle Works bays), Dodge county; Castle Rock Lake (south of railroad bridge and Cty G), Adam and Juneau counties; Fence Lake in Vilas County; Grindstone Lake in Sawyer County, Green Lake, Big Green Lake; Lake Puckaway (waters west of the west end of the dredge bank, excluding waters east of the west end of the dredge bank), Marquette and Green Lake counties; Lake Winnebago, Calumet, Fond du Lac and Winnebago counties; Lake Wisconsin (north of railroad bridge), Sauk and Columbia counties; Lake Wissota (south of Cty S and north of Cty X), Chippewa county; North Twin Lake, Vilas county; Petenwell Flowage (north of Hwy 21 and south of Hwy 73), Adams, Juneau and Wood counties; Shawano Lake in Shawano county; and Trout Lake in Vilas County.
+* These lakes include: Beaver Dam Lake (excluding Rakes and Trestle Works bays), in Dodge County; Castle Rock Lake (south of railroad bridge and Cty.
+G) in Adams and Juneau counties; Fence Lake in Vilas County; Grindstone Lake in Sawyer County, Green Lake, Big Green Lake; Lake Puckaway (waters west of the west end of the dredge bank, excluding waters east of the west end of the dredge bank) in Marquette and Green Lake counties; Lake Winnebago in Calumet, Fond du Lac and Winnebago counties; Lake Wisconsin (north of railroad bridge) in Sauk and Columbia counties; Lake Wissota (south of Cty.
+S and north of Cty.
+X) in Chippewa County; North Twin Lake in Vilas County; Petenwell Flowage (north of Hwy.
+21 and south of Hwy.
+73) in Adams, Juneau and Wood counties; Shawano Lake in Shawano county; and Trout Lake in Vilas County.
 2022 WATERFOWL STAMP WINNER: BRIAN KUETHER OF GREENFIELD

 - Hunters may also hunt in open water with the aid of blinds if any of the following applies: